A verifiably secure and proportional committee election rule: Introduction

-One of our goals corresponds to the classical notion of proportional representation, i.e.~the committee should represent each group in the electorate proportional to their aggregate vote strength, with no minority being underrepresented.
-Electoral system designs that achieve some version of proportional representation have been present in the literature of social choice for a very long time.
+Electoral system designs that achieve some form of proportional representation have been present in the literature for a very long time.
 Of special note is the work of Scandinavian mathematicians Edvard Phragm\'{e}n and Thorvald Thiele in the late nineteenth century \cite{phragmen1894methode, phragmen1895proportionella, phragmen1896theorie, phragmen1899till, thiele1895om, janson2016phragmen}.
-Several axioms have been recently proposed to define the property mathematically; we mention the most relevant ones. \emph{Justified representation} (JR)~\cite{aziz2017justified} states that if a group $N'\subseteq N$ of voters is cohesive enough in terms of candidate preferences and has a large enough aggregate vote strength, then it has a justified claim to be represented by a member of the committee. \emph{Proportional justified representation} (PJR)~\cite{sanchez2017proportional} says that such a group $N'$ deserves not just one but certain number of representatives according its vote strength, where a committee member is said to represent the group as long as it represents any voter in it.
-Finally, \emph{extended justified representation} (EJR)~\cite{aziz2017justified} strengthens this last condition and requires not only that $N'$ have enough representatives as a group, but some voter in it must have enough representatives individually.
-It is known that EJR implies PJR, and PJR implies JR, but converse implications are not true~\cite{sanchez2017proportional}.
-For each of these properties, we say that a committee voting rule satisfies said property if its output committee is always guaranteed to satisfy the property for any input instance.
-While the most common voting rules usually satisfy JR, they fail to satisfy the stronger properties of PJR and EJR, and up to recently there were no known efficient voting rules that satisfy the latter two.
-For instance, the \emph{proportional approval voting} (PAV) method \cite{thiele1895om, janson2016phragmen} proposed by Thiele satisfies EJR but is NP-hard to compute, while efficient heuristics based on it, such as reweighted approval voting, fail PJR \cite{aziz2014computational, skowron2016finding, aziz2017justified}.
-Only very recently have efficient algorithms that achieve PJR or EJR finally been proposed \cite{brill2017phragmen, sanchez2016maximin, aziz2018complexity, peters2019proportionality}.
+Several axioms have been recently proposed to define the property mathematically -- we mention the most relevant ones. \emph{Justified representation} (JR)~\cite{aziz2017justified} states that if a group of voters is cohesive enough in terms of candidate preferences and has a large enough aggregate vote strength, then it has a justified claim to be represented by a member of the committee. \emph{Proportional justified representation} (PJR)~\cite{sanchez2017proportional} says that such a group deserves not just one but a certain number of representatives in proportion to its vote strength, where a committee member is said to represent the group as long as it represents any voter in it.
+Finally, \emph{extended justified representation} (EJR)~\cite{aziz2017justified} strengthens this last condition and requires not only that the group have enough representatives collectively, but that some voter in it have enough representatives individually.
+It is known that EJR implies PJR and PJR implies JR, while converse implications are not true~\cite{sanchez2017proportional}.
+For each of these properties, a committee election rule is said to satisfy said property if its output committee always satisfies it for any input instance.
+While classical election rules usually achieve JR, they fail the stronger properties of PJR and EJR, and up to recently there were no known efficient rules that satisfy either of the latter two.
+For instance, the proportional approval voting (PAV) method \cite{thiele1895om, janson2016phragmen} proposed by Thiele satisfies EJR but is NP-hard to compute, while efficient heuristics based on it, such as reweighted approval voting, fail PJR \cite{aziz2014computational, skowron2016finding, aziz2017justified}.
+Only in the last five years have polynomial-time rules that achieve PJR or EJR finally been proposed \cite{brill2017phragmen, sanchez2016maximin, aziz2018complexity, peters2019proportionality}.